marcoverl/CVUserGuide/source/ManagingGPUs.rst

    * 1 GPU Nvidia GeForce GTX TITAN

+There are actually other 5 Nvidia GPUs integrated in CloudVeneto, but these are reserved to specific projects (the ones who paid for these resources).

 The Nvidia T4 GPUs are divided in 2 sets:
    * the first set is composed by 4 Nvidia T4 GPUs, each one coupled with 15 CPU cores;